Braised Beef with Beer & Rosemary

 I told you it wasn't the prettiest dish.
 But don't be deceived.

 Beauty is in the eye of the beholder, they say.
-And if I'm beholdin' onto this not-so-beautiful dish, I ain't ever lettin' go.
+And if I'm beholdin' to this not-so-beautiful dish, I ain't ever lettin' go.

 It's that good.